Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The primary mode corresponds to the user's primary activity.
 Within this primary interaction context, transient modes may pop-up and then go away.
-In terms of interaction "intensity"
-all high-intensity user intents that are frequently used and require immediacy
+High-intensity user intents that are frequently used and require immediacy
-are direct-mapped to keystroke-sequences.
+are direct-mapped to keystroke-sequences, improving GUI efficiency.
-Lower intensity intents that are less frequently needed
-are indirect-mapped to transient, pop-up modes.
+Less frequently used intents are indirect-mapped to pop-up modes.
-Direct-mapping a few high-intensity intents improves GUI efficiency
-while indirect-mapping several low-intensity intents gives the GUI breadth.

-This app (ModalWX.cpp) is a Modal GUI source-code navigation/editing app.
+This app (a single file ModalWX.cpp) is a Modal-GUI source-code navigation/editing app.
 It serves 3 purposes for this source-code toolkit.
-1. It enables the dev to navigate and understand the source code of this toolkit.
+1. It enables the dev to navigate and understand this source code toolkit.
+2. 3.
+It's source-code navigation efficiency can be compared with the IDE you currently use.
+It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.
+It's source-code navigation efficiency can be compared with the IDE you currently use.
-2. Its source code serves as a template for designing a modal GUI app.
+3. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced
 with a primary mode designed by the dev
 and the data structs used by SModeSrcEdr have to be replaced
 with their app-specific data structs.
-3. It's source-code navigation efficiency can be compared with the IDE you currently use.
-It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.

 Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.
 Note that the entire client area is used for displaying source code.
 Using a 3 column format, ~120 lines can be displayed at a time.
 There are also no on-screen navigational controls
-because all navigational controls are direct-mapped to keystroke sequences.
+All its navigational controls are direct-mapped to keystroke sequences.
 ![alt text](https://hex-map.khitchdee.net/ModalWX_navigating_ModalWX.cpp.png)

 ## Building the ModalWX app:
+Should you build this app?
+1. To evaluate the improved efficiency of a Modal app.
+2. If you want to build your own Modal app.
 (interaction time ~1hr)

 The ModalWX app is a Modal-GUI based navigation tool for Modal source code.